Time in the Gallery will be spent discovering paintings that demonstrate the breadth of the collection in terms of time, subject, and technique.

 Group size: 10–90 pupils (maximum of 30 students per group)

-Pupils with additional and special needs: Please specify upon booking if your pupils have additional needs.
+Students with additional and special needs: Please specify upon booking if your students have additional needs.

 Cancellation policy: 30 days prior to session